shivam212/shivam212.github.io/index.md

 # Interests
 ---
-I am interested mainly in Data Science and its implementations.
+I am interested in Data Structures, Algorithms and their implementation.
 I also love playing around and learning new stuff.

 ---